ipinzi/benbun-react-router/README.md

 Simply create a "react-routes.js" file at the root directory of your Bun project to automatically manage the React Pages of your frontend.

-The React component that you export from your tsx file must be a <Page> component as this is what Ben Bun uses to bind your pages to routes using your react-routes.js file.
+The React component that you export from your tsx file must be a "Page" component as this is what Ben Bun uses to bind your pages to routes using your react-routes.js file.

 Your "react-routes.js" should be formatted like this and located in your root directory: